 - When appropriate, the ATO may assess the tax governance process of taxpayers.

-- The ATO’s Top 1,000 Tax Performance Program included conducting a review of the taxpayer’s tax risk management and governance frameworks.
+- The ATO’s Top 1,000 Combined (income tax and GST) Assurance program includes conducting a review of taxpayer’s tax risk management and governance frameworks.

 - The following are some significant Australian transfer pricing related court decisions since 2008:

 - Roche Products Pty Ltd (Roche) v.
 Commissioner of Taxation AATA 261 and Commissioner of Taxation v.
 SNF (Australia) Pty Ltd FCAFC 74 – These cases highlighted a number of shortcomings of the previous transfer pricing legislation under Division 13 (for example, ATO’s scope was limited to considering whether the pricing of a related-party transaction was at arm’s length and no ability to consider whether the profits or other commercial context of the arrangement were also at arm’s length).
 These cases led to the introduction of Division 815 which replaced the previous transfer pricing legislation under Division 13.